konstantiinov/Data-visualisation/README.md

 - Ajax

 ## Development
-- git cloned the project
+- Git cloned the project
-- Launch it with Visual Studio Code live server
+- Launched it with Visual Studio Code live server

 ## Copyright
 All rights reserved - 13/11/23